Getty Images

 Smart thermostats may be a popular addition to a living space, but as an added feature they can be complicated to install, far more difficult than a smart speaker that just needs to connect to your Wi-Fi and into an electrical socket.
 Putting in a smart thermostat requires handling electrical wiring, often breaking into walls, or at the least removing an existing thermostat — a process that many people have never encountered in their lives.

-Smart thermostats connect over W-Fi and not only control the hearing and cooling in a home, but can be scheduled at certain times, turned on automatically or frankly whenever you want.
-Being able to manage when a house is heated or cool not only adds toHn the comfort of the way someone lives — but can certainly also save people money, heating and cooling at optimal times.
+Smart thermostats connect over W-Fi and not only control the heating and cooling in a home, but they can also be scheduled at certain times, turned on automatically, or, frankly, whenever you want.
+Being able to manage when a house is heated or cooled not only adds to the comfort of someone's life—but it can certainly also save people money, heating and cooling at optimal times.

 Smart thermostat's like those from Honeywell can help home owners save moneyGearBrain

-However, a quarter of people will instead turn to a home security company to install a smart thermostat – likely as part of a full service offering.
+However, a quarter of people will instead turn to a home security company to install a smart thermostat, likely as part of a full-service offering.

 "Smart energy solutions deliver immediate value propositions in cost and energy savings, so smart thermostats have long been a leading device in the smart home ecosystem, although growth in adoption has stagnated recently," said Chris O'Dell, research analyst for Parks Associates, in a statement.